sisou/EasyOnTheEyes/README.md

 ## Using the theme

-The theme is using the same technique as the [FitText jQuery plugin](http://fittextjs.com).
-Therefore you need to manually set the factor by which each title will be scaled manually for each post!
+The theme is using a technique *borrowed* from the [FitText jQuery plugin](http://fittextjs.com) for post titles.
+Therefore you need to set the factor by which each title will be scaled manually for each post!
 The input for that is under the editing-area behind the button saying **Theme Settings**.

 The scale reaches from 1 to 0.
 1 is smallest, 0 is biggest.

-(I plan on automating this through a Trial-and-Error function when a post is saved.)
+(I plan on automating this through a trial-and-error function in the near future.)

 ## Attention